The-Quantumist/the-quantumist/_posts/2023-01-31-quantum-computing-for-computer-engineers-part-2/2023-01-31-quantum-computing-for-computer-engineers-part-2.md

 </div>
 </div>

 As an exercise, you can do the math yourself and show that this circuit can be used to create entangled states!
 Simply take any 2-qubit state and apply the matrix representing the circuit to it.
-As a hint, the matrix is $U_{CN}(H \otimes I)$.
+As a hint, the matrix is $$U_{CN}(H \otimes I)$$.
 Note how this time we apply the Kronecker product to matrices.
 Finally, we can represent the operation of measurement:

 <div>
 <div style="display: flex;justify-content: center;">